 As the national economy tanks, as jobs are lost after 10 and 20 years, as relationships are strained, as safety nets of retirement and health care unravel, I see more and more distress, fear, agitation among clients, colleagues, friends, even myself when I’m tired and vulnerable.

-This article offers practical tools and resources for coping with stress and trauma.
+This month’s newsletter offers practical tools and resources for coping with stress and trauma.
+(And the recovery of Sue’s capacities for “self-righting” under Stories to Learn From.)
 May you and your circle find them helpful and useful.

 What Happens in the Body-Brain to Cause a Stress Response?

 Stress is the body-mind’s unconscious response to perceived threat or danger.
 The amygdala – our body-brain’s 24/7 fear-alarm center and also our emotional meaning center – instantaneously processes input from our senses about external events and our internal physical-emotional states.
 The amygdala draws on its own implicit emotional memories – have we seen anything like this before? – to discern “This is OK or even good.” or “This is bad or even dangerous.”
 This sifting of experience is lightning fast, mere milliseconds; it never stops, not even in our sleep, and it operates completely unconsciously, outside of our awareness.
 So the stress response is rooted not in any particular event but in the meaning our brain attributes to that event and our response to that perceived meaning.